NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Camera constraints
 ^^^^^^^^^^^^^^^^^^

+If the position uncertainties per camera are known, the option ``--camera-position-uncertainty`` can be used.
+This sets hard constraints on how much each camera position can move horizontally and vertically, in meters, in the local North-East-Down coordinate system of each camera.
+See :numref:`ba_options` for usage.

+When using hard constraints in bundle adjustment, caution should be exercised as they can impact the optimization process.
+It is not recommended to set uncertainties below 0.2 meters, as this may result in slow convergence or even failure to converge.
+It is better be generous with the uncertainties in either case.

+It is suggested to examine the camera change report (:numref:`ba_camera_offsets`) and pixel reprojection report (:numref:`ba_errors_per_camera`) to see the effect of this constraint.

-The option ``--camera-position-weight``, with a  default of 0.0 (so it is off by default), constrains how much the camera positions can move.
-This is a soft constraint and is given less priority than reducing the pixel reprojection errors.
-It can still impede the optimization process, so it is suggested to use it with caution.
+The option ``--camera-position-weight``, with a default of 0.0 (so it is off by default), offers a soft constraint, and is given less priority than reducing the pixel reprojection errors.
+This was shown to impede the optimization process.
+Use instead the option ``--camera-position-uncertainty``.

-This value is a multiplier, representing the ratio of strength of the camera position constraint versus the pixel reprojection error constraint.
+This weight is a multiplier, representing the ratio of strength of the camera position constraint versus the pixel reprojection error constraint.
 Internally the constraint adapts to the mean local ground sample distance, number of interest points, and per-pixel uncertainty (1 sigma).
 The implementation is very analogous to the triangulation constraint (:numref:`ba_ground_constraints`).

-It is suggested to examine the camera change report (:numref:`ba_camera_offsets`) and pixel reprojection report (:numref:`ba_errors_per_camera`) to see the effect of this constraint.

 An additional modifier to this constraint is the option ``--camera-position-robust-threshold``.
 This is a robust threshold, with a default of 0.1, that will attenuate big differences in camera position.
 Its documentation has more details.

-If the position uncertainties per camera are known, the option ``--camera-position-uncertainty`` can be used instead.
-This sets hard constraints on how much each camera position can move horizontally and vertically, in meters, in the local North-East-Down coordinate system of each camera.

-When using hard constraints in bundle adjustment, caution should be exercised as they can impact the optimization process.
-It is not recommended to set uncertainties below 0.2 meters, as this may result in slow convergence or even failure to converge.

-It is suggested to not use the option ``--rotation-weight``, as camera position and ground position constraints are usually sufficient.
+It is suggested not to use the option ``--rotation-weight``, as camera position and ground constraints are usually sufficient.

 Use cases
 ~~~~~~~~~